benluppen/awsreacttest/README.md

-# awsreacttest
+# AWS React Test
-AWS React Test Repo
+AWS React Test Repository

+This is a repository for hosting a test react app.
+This uses the React tutorial found on AWS's tutorial page